 Health Share Networks

 These are not medical insurance companies.
-You are signing up to pay a portion (share amount) of a member’s medical bill and they are doing the same for you.
-The members are interdependent of each other.
-Pre-existing conditions, like cancer, are not qualified to be included with mandatory monthly share amounts but are provided as additional sharing options to members desiring to help those with pre-existing needs or needs outside of member guidelines.
-That’s good news.
+You pay a portion of a member’s medical bill and they are doing the same for you.
+The members are interdependent on each other.
+Pre-existing conditions, like cancer, are provided as additional sharing options to members who want to help those with needs outside of member guidelines.

 In the United States, health share networks are excluded from the Affordable Care Act.

 All limit or exclude pre-existing conditions to some extent.
 Prospective members may be denied entrance, based on each organization's applicable membership requirements or guidelines.